abhikarki/ARRTQ-Scheduling/README.md

 # Background: CPU Scheduling

-CPU scheduling determines which process gets to run on the CPU and when, with the goal of optimizing overall system performance.

-### Key Objectives
-A good scheduler aims to: <br>
-Minimize
-* Turnaround Time (TAT) – total time from process submission to completion
-* Waiting Time (WT) – time a process spends waiting in the ready queue
-* Response Time – time until the process first gets the CPU

-Maximize
+CPU scheduling is the mechanism an operating system uses to determine which process gets to use the CPU at any given moment.
+Since a CPU can execute only one process at a time, while many processes may be waiting to run, an efficient scheduling strategy is essential.
+A good scheduler aims to minimize Turnaround Time (TAT) – total time from process submission to completion, Waiting Time (WT) – time a process spends waiting in the ready queue and Response Time – time until the process first gets the CPU. <br>
-* CPU Utilization – percentage of time CPU is actively executing
-* Throughput – number of processes completed per unit time
+A good scheduler also aims to maximize CPU Utilization – percentage of time CPU is actively executing and Throughput – number of processes completed per unit time.

 ### Classical Round Robin (RR)
 Round Robin is one of the most widely used preemptive scheduling algorithms.
 In Round Robin, Each process is assigned a fixed Time Quantum (TQ) and each process executes for at most one TQ.
 If unfinished, it moves to the back of the ready queue.
 This ensures fairness since every process receives equal CPU slices.

-### Limitations of RR
+### Limitations of Classical Round Robin
 Despite its simplicity, fixed-quantum RR suffers from:
-*High context-switch overhead when TQ is too small→ CPU spends more time switching than executing
+* High context-switch overhead when TQ is too small→ CPU spends more time switching than executing

 * Poor responsiveness when TQ is too large
 → Processes wait longer before getting CPU time